GenSpectrum/LAPIS-SILO/doc/config.md

 instance. `getConfig` needs an allow list for environment variables to satisfy the last point above; this is done in [`main.cpp`](../src/main.cpp).

+Hard-coded values for a "Config" struct should be read from its `ConfigSpecification`, in its constructor, rather than using the `=` based initialization default in the class definition, to keep one source of truth for both the help text and the actual run time.